cadencorontzos/lzf/README.md

 ### Usage

-To run, use command
+You can clone using `git clone`, or you can download directly from github.
+To run on a file, use command

 ```
     python3 lzw.py <input file>
 ```

-where 'input file' is a txt file.
+where 'input file' is the file name.
 The program will print a report of the compression/decompression process.
 It will also produce two output files

 ```
-    compressed-FILENAME-XXXXX.txt   decompressed-FILENAME-XXXXX.txt
+    compressed-FILENAME-XXXXX.lzw   decompressed-FILENAME-XXXXX.EXT
 ```
-where FILENAME is the name of the input file and XXXXX is a random number.
+where FILENAME is the name of the input file, XXXXX is a random number, and EXT was the extension on the input file.
 To clear these output files, which build up over repeated use, run

 ```